 - Tolerance and dependence - long term.

-- Symptoms associated with withdrawal - longer term (Again differing with each drug) including anxiety, depression, seizures, tremor and insomnia.
+- Symptoms associated with withdrawal - long term (again differing with each drug) including anxiety, depression, seizures, tremor and insomnia.

 Receive a Free Call Back